greyshirtguy/ProPresenter7-Proto/README.md

 # ProPresenter7-Proto

 One of the things I really loved about ProPresenter 5 and 6 was how easy it was to read and understand the documents (and configuration) files.
-I loved being able to make scripts and programs that could help improve and automate our workflow while working with Pro6 documents.
+I loved being able to make scripts and programs that could help improve and automate our workflow by working directly with Pro6 documents.

 When Pro7 came out I was a bit surprised to find that the files were no longer easy-to-understand, human readable files.
 It turns out that ProPresenter 7 uses Google Protocol Buffers to store document and various configuration files.